autonomousapps/Cappuccino/README.md

 # Cappuccino
 A sweeter Espresso.
+At present, there are two main features of Cappuccino:
-Never write your own IdlingResource again.
+ 1. Never write your own IdlingResource again.
+ 2. By using the `SystemAnimations` class, along with some code snippets provided below, you can automatically disable and re-enable system animations--never again worry about running an Espresso test without manually disabling animations.

 ##Current version
-0.5.0
+0.6.0

 ##Getting Started
 In your `build.gradle`: